ajmath/xwing-card-images/README.md

 ### util

-The `util` folder scripts and utilities to help manage the cards.
+The `util` folder holds scripts and utilities to help manage the cards and repo.

 ## Usage